solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

 ### Function Objects for Calculating Forces and Force Coefficients

-In this 2-D problem, the $x$-axis is defined as the drag direction, with the drag coefficient given by
+The $x$-axis is defined as the drag direction, with the drag coefficient given by
 $$
   C_{\mathrm d}
 = \frac{2 F_x}{\rho_\infty \mathbf{U}_\infty^2 L_{\text{ref}} L_z},